 I was checking out a new apologetics website and near the top was an intriguing article titled Sorry, Christians: Macro-Evolution Does Exist by Roger Browning, A Clear Lens.
 What kind of apologist was this?!!

 But the more I read, the more I realized he was demonstrating from a Christian’s perspective just how dangerous the term microevolution is.
-Here is one of our brothers in Christ; someone willing to publically wrestle with big ideas.
+Here is one of our brothers in Christ; someone willing to publicly wrestle with big ideas.
 But he is openly friendly to theistic evolution apparently because of the line of thinking in his article.
 And that line of reasoning starts with the term microevolution (and includes a good dose of Magic Time Dust as usual).
 This word was more powerful than I’d given it credit for.

 What surprised me was the reaction I got from fellow creationists when I shared the article on social media.
 Many of them were upset at the author and claimed he was twisting things (and maybe not even going to heaven).
 Obviously, there is a substantial group of creationists who think we should be free to use the term microevolution under our own definition.
 But is this wise?